guojiancong/AI-Content-Transformer/USER_GUIDE.md

 ### 3. Key Features

-*   **Model Selection**: Easily switch between your configured Gemini and OpenAI models using the dropdown menu in the header.
+*   **Model Selection**: Easily switch between your configured models using the dropdown menu in the header.
+If you've configured an OpenAI-compatible service with multiple model names, they will appear grouped under the service's display name in the dropdown for easy selection.
 *   **Session Persistence**: The app remembers your loaded file, current chapter, and transformed text.
 If you close and reopen the browser tab, you can continue where you left off.
 *   **Responsive Design**: The interface adapts smoothly for use on both desktop and mobile devices.